hapax/hapax.github.io/assets/teaching.md

 But is it true that they'll become the best hikers?

 be great hikers, if only they developed the walking skills.

+Really, we should *make things interesting*, and let the students decide for themselves whether they want to hike.
+This is the solution the astute reader will have guessed immediately.

+into valleys and up mountains, at dawn and sunset when the prospects are good.